close

 Kount, an Equifax company, has years of experience thwarting fraudsters while helping merchants and acquirers avoid monitoring programs like VAMP.
 Streamlining protection with integrated solutions means less time spent trying to stave off fraudsters and more time focused on the core of your business.
 Our teams and partners combine the latest technology and tools to deliver unparalleled protection for acquirers, merchants, and companies of all sizes.

 Reach out to us for assistance crafting an end-to-end strategy that addresses the specific needs of your business.
-We’ve got the tools, know-how, and experience needed to help you work with merchants to reduce high chargeback ratios and protect transactions from fraud in real time.
+We’ve got the tools, know-how, and experience needed to help you work with merchants to reduce chargeback-related ratios and protect transactions from fraud in real time.